SovereignCloudStack/standards/Standards/scs-0200-v1-sonobuoy-kaas-conformance-tests.md

 As with the [k8s-cluster-api-provider][k8s-api] the SCS provides a tooling to generate its KaaS infrastructure.
-Part of the [k8s-cluster-api-provider][k8s-api] is the usage of Sonobuoy as an test suite to execute the [Kubernetes own e2e tests][k8s-e2e-tests].
+Part of the [k8s-cluster-api-provider][k8s-api] is the usage of Sonobuoy as a test suite to execute the [Kubernetes own e2e tests][k8s-e2e-tests].
-Investigating those e2e test lead to the conclution that they are not allways reusable.
+Investigating those e2e test lead to the conclusion that they are not always reusable.
-The main purpose of the Kubernetes own e2e tests is to test the functionality of the Kubernetes code itself and not the resources and setup of a specific KaaS infrastrcture as it is the aim of the SCS KaaS confromance test.
+The main purpose of Kubernetes own e2e tests is to test the functionality of the Kubernetes code itself and not the resources and setup of a specific KaaS infrastrcture as it is the aim of the SCS KaaS conformance test.

 However considering that the SCS has an ongoing process of defining standards and implementing test cases to check their compliance.
-In some cases future standards might allready be covored by the e2e test inside the Kubernetes repository.
+In some cases future standards might already be covored by the e2e test inside the Kubernetes repository.
-Hence before writing tests, a developer SHOULD check the kubernetes e2e tests for excisting test cases that might cover conformance of a standard he is currently working on.
+Hence before writing tests, a developer SHOULD check the kubernetes e2e tests for existing test cases that might cover conformance of a standard he is currently working on.

 As described above, Sonobuoy offers the possibility to generate custom plugins